 Active listening is part of the counselor’s skill and success, which is often intuitive and the result of experience.
 This is a technique where a counseling professional truly listens to understand and interpret what the patient is saying and what they are not saying.
 This is when the counselor builds trust; eventually, even the most reticent patient often divulges essential information that guides future treatment by revealing underlying trauma.

 A form of psychotherapy known as Cognitive Behavioral Therapy (CBT) is a mainstay in mental health and substance use disorder treatment.
 Treatment can be exceptionally effective in working through the causes of trauma and addressing its symptoms and manifestations.
-With adjunctive therapies like Eye Movement Desensitization and Reprocessing, or EMDR, and Transcranial Magnetic Stimulation, or TMS, we can treat depression, anxiety concerns, traumatic events, and Post-Traumatic Stress Disorder, or PTSD.
+With adjunctive therapy like Eye Movement Desensitization and Reprocessing, or EMDR, we can treat depression, anxiety concerns, traumatic events, and Post-Traumatic Stress Disorder, or PTSD.
 Our medical professionals and the clinical care team are integral to each patient’s care plan.
 When necessary, supportive psychiatric medication can help the recovery process.

 The Future of Trauma Understanding